johanv/papapa/README.md

 You can ignore this project for now; I am just trying to learn backbone.js.

+The code is ugly.
+Because I am still clueless :-)

 In the best case, this webapp will somewhere in the future be usable for keeping track of the scores while playing whist.
 (4-6 players, 0, 1 or 2 'pissers').